 Why We Do It

-We have been delivering weight management and healthy lifestyle interventions for almost 20 years.
+We have been delivering weight management and healthy lifestyle interventions for over 20 years.
 We follow an evidence-based approach.
 Through our links with Leeds Beckett University we have access to and use the latest research to inform our programme content.

 However, we realised many years ago that telling people what to do wasn’t enough.
 What makes us different is that our programmes are psychologically informed, which means we tap in to the most important factors like thoughts, feelings and emotions which influence our choices and behaviours.
 We concentrate on addressing the root cause of the behaviour, rather than the symptom of the behaviour – the output of which leads to a tailor-made pathway for the individual.

 This different but powerful approach is why our clients make sustainable changes, and not succumb to the “quick fix”.

 Our Clinical Leads work hard to ensure that our programmes follow the most effective methods for behaviour change.